markcot/pands-problem-set/README.md

 Updated the file 'divisors.py' to version V1_02, amended some comments and if statement '&' replaced with 'and'.
 Changed variable 'x' to 'i'

+### 2019/03/30
+Updated the file 'divisors.py' to version V1_03, amended some comments

 ## Code reference sources:
 1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, January and February 2019
    I adapted code from the lecture notes example of 'for' loops and remaining fractions after divisions and to print numbers when modulus = 0 after division I also adapted code for print statement over multiple line "\n"

 2. 'A Whirlwind Tour of Python': VanderPlas, Jake: published by O'Rielly Media Inc. 2016
    Reading first few chapters I adapted code for modulus if and elif for use